-Author's Saving Throw: At various times, the popularity and longevity of the game has supposedly been in danger due to poor decisions from the designers (for example, after the tepid response to Homelands or mounting player frustration at the dominance of Necropotence decks), which then demanded that Wizards of the Coast pull out all the stops on their latest product to assuage the masses.
-For example, after the insanity of the Urza cycle and the blandness of the Mercadia sets (which was an intentional effort to counterbalance Urza), many feared the game would flounder, but the well-received Invasion block undid much of the damage and radically changed the way that players approached deck design.
+At various times, the popularity and longevity of the game has supposedly been in danger due to poor decisions from the designers (for example, after the tepid response to Homelands or mounting player frustration at the dominance of Necropotence decks), which then demanded that Wizards of the Coast pull out all the stops on their latest product to assuage the masses.
+For example, after the insanity of the Urza cycle and the blandness of the Mercadia sets (which was an intentional effort to counterbalance Urza), many feared the game would flounder, but the well-received Invasion block undid much of the damage and radically changed the way that players approached deck design (this process was repeated five years later, when overpowered Mirrodin was followed by lackluster Champions of Kamigawa, which was itself followed by the widely acclaimed Ravnica, City of Guilds.).
 Magic is, however, much more stable than many believe.

 Broken Base: Different people like and hate different things about Magic.
 They argue endlessly about it on the Internet.

 Cliché Storm: Innistrad block (purposefully) plays every Gothic Horror tropes to the hilt.
 Restless geists, zombie apocalypse, demon cults, vampire lineages, rampaging werewolves, cackling mad scientists, humankind besieged by unholy darkness...

 The Scheme cards from Archenemy are purposefully over-the-top.
 For example, Behold the Power of Destruction's flavor text:

 "I'd call that a successful first test.
 Golem!
 Rearm the DoomCitadel!"